-- Clarify with the group that the Assessment portion of the day is beginning. - Candidates teach components of levels 1-4 in the beginner area for 10-15 minutes. - The candidate steps away from the group.
+- Candidates teach components of levels 1-4 in the beginner area for 10-15 minutes. - Examiner demo teach.
+Group choice of L1-4 progression.
+Make sure to include the warmup with teaching for transfer using the same format as the candidates. - The candidate steps away from the group.
 The group is given a student profile, including the lesson level, interests/hobbies, and the last lesson they learned.
-An example of an appropriate interest/hobby is a mainstream sport, such as Baseball, Soccer, Tennis, Mountain Biking, etc. - The candidate returns to the group and begins the teaching segment by asking the group questions to form a Goal Statement. - Each teaching segment should include an instructor introduction, rapport building, questions to learn the student profile and build a lesson plan, some kind of warm-up or game based on the group's hobbies and interests, and match a relevant teaching segment of the 1-4 progression (which can also include the hobbies and interests). - After each teaching segment, one on one with the candidate, ask questions related to the ACs.
+An example of an appropriate interest/hobby is a mainstream sport, such as Baseball, Soccer, Tennis, Mountain Biking, etc. - The candidate returns to the group and begins the teaching segment by asking the group questions to form a Goal Statement. - Each teaching segment should include an instructor introduction, rapport building, questions to learn the student profile and build a lesson plan, some kind of warm-up or game based on the group's hobbies and interests, and match a relevant teaching segment of the 1-4 progression (which can also include the hobbies and interests). - After each teaching segment, ask questions related to the people skills ACs.